tessiert/creative-crafting-client/README.md

-# In-progress portfolio project for the Nucamp Fullstack Bootcamp

-As of now, this is mainly a front-end application created using React and several supporting packages.
-My main remaining tasks are to create a backend using MongoDB and to implement the shopping cart and ratings/reviews functionality.
-The current state of the project can be viewed at https://creativecrafting.dreamhosters.com
+# Creative Crafting - an ECommerce site for handmade items
+This repository contains the front end piece of an online storefront for the display and purchase of handcrafted items (crochet hats, necklaces, keychains, etc).
+It is written as a Single Page App in ReactJS, Redux, Javascript, and ReactStrap.
+The shopping cart employs use_local_storage_state and is integrated with a payment gateway using the react_paypal_js package.
+The server portion to which it connects (for user autentication, database access, user reviews and orders info., etc.) can be found in my [creative_crafting_server](https://github.com/tessiert/creative_crafting_server) repository on GitHub.

+The site is hosted at https://creativecrafting.dreamhosters.com.